 At the renowned St Andrews’ golf course, this sophisticated golf and spa resort is an 11-minute walk from the British Golf Museum and 1.3 miles from St Andrews Botanic Garden.
 Refined rooms range in style from elegant to contemporary, and come with free Wi-Fi and flat-screen TVs.
 Some have balconies and/or views over the golf course.
 Suites add living areas, additional bathrooms and/or kitchenettes.

-Overlooking one of Edinburgh’s prettiest private garden squares, the Principal Charlotte Square — formerly The Roxburghe Hotel — consists of seven inter-connecting Georgian townhouses in the heart of the New Town, a UNESCO world heritage site.
+Overlooking one of Edinburgh’s prettiest private garden squares, the Kimpton Charlotte Square — formerly the Principal Charlotte Square — consists of seven inter-connecting Georgian townhouses in the heart of the New Town, a UNESCO world heritage site.
 Regional winners of both Brand Hotel of the Year and Style Hotel of the Year at the 2018 Scottish Hotel Awards, the hotel has undergone a multi-million restoration and refurbishment.
 All of the bedrooms and suites have been given a smart, new look, inspired by the golden age of travel and a genuine sense of Scottish hospitality.
-Guests familiar with PRINCIPAL will find familiar touch points, including the red bedside telephone, tuck box of treats and a vintage post box.

 2019 SCOTTISH SUPREME 8 DAYS / 7 NIGHTS / 13 MEALS